HaxeFlixel/flixel-docs/documentation/00_getting_started/00-getting-started.html.md

 rootDoc: true
 ```

 Welcome to HaxeFlixel!
-Here we will show you how to setup your Windows, Linux or Mac system to start making games.
+To setup your Windows, Linux or Mac system to start making games, there are three steps:

-Getting started requires three steps:

 1. [Install Haxe](https://haxe.org/download/version/4.0.0-rc.2/)
 2. [Install HaxeFlixel](/documentation/install-haxeflixel)